ocristian/aws-cert-notes/aws-cloud-practitioner/iam-identity-and-access-management.md

 * Rotate all keys often
 * Use IAM tools to apply appropriate permissions
 * Analyse access patterns and review permissions

-<a name="iam-best-practices"></a>
-## IAM Best Practices
-* Don't use root account except for AWS account setup.
-* One physical user = One AWS user.
-* Assign users to groups and assign permissions to groups.
-* Create strong password policy.
-* Always enable MFA for your root account and IAM users.
-* Prefer using IAM roles over IAM users for applications and services.
-* Follow the Least Privilege Principle, grant the minimum necessary permissions using IAM policies.
-* Use Access Keys for programmatic access like: CLI/SDK.
-* Regular Audits: Regularly review IAM policies, roles, and user permissions using IAM Access Advisor and Credential Reports.
-* Never share IAM users and access keys.